docs

 What is MPPR and how does it affect PT billing?

 MPPR (Multiple Procedure Payment Reduction) is a Medicare policy that reduces the practice expense component of the second and subsequent therapy procedures billed on the same date by 50 percent.
 The procedure with the highest practice expense RVU is paid at 100 percent.
 Every additional "always therapy" procedure billed on the same date has its practice expense component cut in half.
 The policy has been in effect since April 2013.
-As of March 2026, the APTA and other rehabilitation organizations are lobbying Congress to repeal MPPR, arguing it systematically undervalues comprehensive therapy sessions.
+As of March 2026, the APTA and other rehabilitation organizations are lobbying Congress to repeal MPPR, arguing it systematically undervalues multi-procedure therapy sessions.
 Commercial payers often follow Medicare's MPPR logic, but the specifics vary by contract.

 Why do chiropractic claims have such high denial rates?